 Green roofs can sometimes be found on homes, and this style would be considered a type of flat roof.
 Green roofs have lots of benefits but because of the custom design often cost significantly more.

-Best Types of Roofing Material
+3 Most Common Types of Roofing Material

 All of these roof types, except for flat roofs, will be most commonly made with asphalt shingles.
 If you’ve owned a home for many years, you likely know that asphalt shingles are the most common roofing material in the United States.
 There are a few reasons that this is the case.